Dean Aviva Must

 We’re training our students to interact fluently with the sophisticated communication technologies and powerful new data tools transforming how we approach health.
 We’re adapting to an increasingly global landscape: our students have the opportunity to work internationally through capstone projects, and recent changes to our curriculum have created other new ways to focus on global health.
 We continue to champion the imperative of social justice – in our communities and around the world.

 Since joining Tufts in 1994, I’ve watched our enrollment grow from 80 students to well over 500.
-We’ve added stand-alone MPH and Doctor of Public Health degrees; nine dual degrees, and programs in Health Communication; Pain Research, Education, and Policy; Biomedical Sciences; and Physician Assistant training.
+We’ve added stand-alone MPH and Doctor of Public Health degrees; nine dual degrees, Biomedical Sciences and Physician Assistant training.
 As the world changes, we do, too.
 And we’ll continue to evolve in order to create new opportunities for our students.

 I invite you to read about our programs and learn about the impact that Tufts faculty, students and alumni are making every day.
 Together, we can help change the world.